 All schools and parents have a role to play in ensuring that children are properly protected.
 If we have any concerns about a child’s safety or welfare, arising from observations, unexplained or unusual behaviour or disclosures, we are legally obliged to pass on our concerns, in absolute confidence, to one of the statutory services such as social services.
 This could lead to a more formal investigation of these concerns, but at all stages it would be conducted with confidentiality and parents would be notified and involved directly by the statutory agency.

-If you have any concerns regarding a child at Broadstone Middle, please ask to speak to our Designated Safeguarding Lead, Miss Hitchings.
-In Miss Hitchings’ absence, please speak to our Deputy Safeguarding Lead, Mrs Tomlinson.
+If you have any concerns regarding a child at Broadstone Middle, please ask to speak to our Designated Safeguarding Lead, Mrs McDougal-Serrano.
+In Mrs McDougal-Serrano’s absence, please speak to our Deputy Safeguarding Lead, Mrs Tomlinson.

 Keeping Children Safe in Education Leaflet - September 2016